Wide Open Road (Johnny Cash song)

 "Wide Open Road" is a song written by Johnny Cash.
 It became the first song he recorded for Sun Records.

 Recorded by Cash in early 1955, it wasn't released as a single until 1964, years after his move to Columbia.
-(That year Sun included the unpublished songs "Belshazah" and "Wide Open Road" on the album Original Sun Sound of Johnny Cash and also released them as two sides of the only single from the album.)
+(That year Sun included the unpublished songs "Belshazzar" and "Wide Open Road" on the album Original Sun Sound of Johnny Cash and also released them as two sides of the only single from the album.)

 Composition

 Cash wrote this song while serving in the U.S. Army in Germany.

 It is a song about a lovers' quarrel.
 It is one of those songs in which Cash "chases his roaming [woman] of waits for [her] to return, all while feeling a sense of dislocation and identity trouble because of the woman's departure".
 Other examples include "Big River", "So Doggone Lonesome", "Port of Lonely Hearts", "Don't Make Me Go", "Next in Line", "There You Go", "Two-Timing Woman".